Read Java Is Still Free (2.0.0)

-for some background information.
+for some background information about Java support options.
 We are prepared to stand behind our release quality binaries, so each

 build that is identified as a release receives support via the AdoptOpenJDK community.
 Our support means

 that you can raise an issue to describe a bug you have found in the build,

 and we will work with you and the appropriate development team to resolve it.

 Any fixes we identify will be delivered as part of the next AdoptOpenJDK release.

 As a community of open source developers, our commitment is to triage any issues

 raised and champion them in the appropriate source code project.